percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

 Incremental Backup
 ==================

-|xtrabackup| supports incremental backups, which means that they can copy only
-the data that has changed since the last backup.
+*Percona XtraBackup* supports incremental backups, which means that they can copy only the data that has changed since the last backup.

 You can perform many incremental backups between each full backup, so you can